William Jewell is part of the NCAA Division II in the Great Lakes Valley Conference.

 Post Season Highlights

 Heart of America Conference Champions in 2011.
 Fall ITA Doubles Regional Champions 7 out of the last 10 years.

 Number one women's doubles team has won the Fall ITA Regional Touranment the last seven years in a row.
 By winning this tournament the team qualifies for the Fall ITA Small College National Tourmnament.

 The men's tennis teams at Jewell have steadily been improving.
 The men finished fourth in HAAC play in 2009 which was their highest finish in over six years.
 2009 also saw the Cardinals ranked in the top 30 for the first time in over 15 years after their upset of then #24 ranked Bethany College back on March 13.
 In 2008 and 2009 WJC men's team also received individual national rankings with two of their players being ranked in the nation.
 In 2011, the men's team finished 16-9 which was their best record in over ten years.

 While at Jewell, Worstell was a standout player for the Cardinals.
 During his first year he played number 6 and helped the Cardinals qualify for the National Tournament.
 As a sophomore, Worstell shot up the ranks to play number 3 and won the district 16 Championship in singles and doubles.
 Worstell was very active on campus at Jewell as President of FCA, a Resident Assistant and Station Manager for KWJC.
 He graduated with a B.A. in communications.

-Paul lives in Liberty with his wife Kristi (another Jewell Grad of 1994) and their 3 boys Brady, Landon and Carter.
+Worstell lives in Liberty with his wife Kristi (another Jewell Grad of 1994) and their 3 boys Brady, Landon and Carter.